jyutzler/Bridge-Systems/system.md

 ## Defensive Leads and Signals
 #### Carding
-First discard against NT is Lavinthal.
-A high card encourages the higher ranking suit, low encourages the lower ranking suit.

-Against suits the first discard is attitude for that suit.
+First discard is attitude for that suit.
+(See "Signals" below.)

-#### Signals (Upside-Down Attitude)
+#### Signals (Upside-Down Count and Attitude)
    1. Attitude (low encourages)
-   1. Count (low = odd)
+   1. Count (low = even)
    1. Suit preference (high = higher suit)

+A jack is an encouraging card, more than a 2.
 #### Leads
 Leads are:
 * top of touching honors and interior sequences.
-   * A from A–K–x
+* A from A–K–x-(x...)
+   * Q from partner either is singleton or promises J
+* K from A-K tight or A-K-J-(x)
+* Top of all doubletons (including honors)
-   * 4th best from x-x-x-x or x-x-x-x-x
+* 2nd best from x-x-x-x or x-x-x-x-x
+* 4th best from H-x-x-x or H-x-x-x-x
-   * Bottom from T-x-x or better, top from x–x–x (BOSTON)
+* Bottom from H-x-x, top from x–x–x (BOSTON)